Skip to content

 Conclusion:

-Following the steps outlined in this guide, you can successfully install and manage Nextcloud on your Google Cloud server running Ubuntu Linux.
+By following the steps in this guide, you’ll be able to successfully install and manage Nextcloud on your Google Cloud server running Ubuntu Linux.
 Here are the key takeaways:

 • Nextcloud is a powerful, open-source cloud storage solution that can be hosted on your server.